The GRAVEL RACE IN THE HEART OF THE KAROO

-13.07.2024 | Graaff-Reinet, EC, South Africa
+26.09.2026 Graaff-Reinet, EC, South Africa

 Rocky columns extend their crooked fingers heavenwards as we stare out over the Valley Of Desolation.
 A vast eden nestled on the edge of the dry expanse of the Karoo in South Africa.
 The little town of Graaff-Reinet sits neatly on a bend in The Sunday’s River.
 Shafts of light spear down and illuminate puddles dotted across the scrubland while small black dots on green hint towards shapes of wild animals.
 The skies seem endless, vast and mighty as distant thunderstorms litter the scene.
+No exact definition of what constitutes the Karoo is available, so its extent is also not precisely defined.
+So too, our Race is slightly ambiguous and its rigours speak to the area itself.
+With two options available to test your mettle against the environment and other riders, The Road To Desolation is no mean feat.

 This forms the backdrop of our race.
 The Road To Desolation is a gravel race through the semi-desert area of the Karoo in South Africa.
 No exact definition of what constitutes the Karoo is available, so its extent is also not precisely defined.
 So too, our Race is slightly ambiguous and its rigours speak to the area itself.
 With two options available to test your mettle against the environment and other riders, The Road To Desolation is no mean feat.

-Two unique choices face interested participants, Road to Desolation (178km) and A Taste Of Desolation (65km), to choose your course and your approach.
+Two unique choices face interested participants, Road to Desolation (180km) and A Taste Of Desolation (65km), to choose your course and your approach.
 The longer version will only be open to drop-bar Gravel Bikes, whereas the shorter version can be raced on anything, as long as it doesn’t have a motor!
 No matter which you choose, the last 7km’s will be a reminder that you have taken on The Road To Desolation.

 “A guy that rides 700 million miles with a bicycle likes bicycle riding.” –that’s how Johan from the Odesa nursery in Graaff-Reinet sums up our race.